Northern Ireland weather: Another Yellow Weather Warning from Met Office with a minimum temperature of -4 °C tonight

 It adds that there is a ‘chance of hail and thunder’, ‘will feel cold in the brisk northwesterly winds’ with a ‘maximum temperature 4 °C’.

-And tonight the Met Office adds withh be ‘for many places a dry and clear night allowing a hard frost to develop’.
+And tonight the Met Office adds will be ‘for many places a dry and clear night allowing a hard frost to develop’.

 ‘Wintry showers continue near the North Coast’, they add with a minimum temperature of -4 °C’.